BlockstreamResearch/codex32/docs/wallets.md

 implementation complexity and user value is less clear, especially since the Codex provides users instructions on doing generation themselves.

+## Error Detection and Correction

+Wallets MUST support detection of errors using the codex32 checksum algorithm.
+Wallets MAY additionally support error correction; such wallets are referred to as "error-correcting wallets (ECWs)" and have additional requirements.

+An ECW

+* MUST support correction of up to 4 substitution errors;
+* MAY also support correction of up to 8 erasures;
+* MAY support correction of further errors, including insertion or deletion errors.

+If a wallet is unable to meet these specifications, it is not an ECW and it SHOULD NOT expose error-correction functionality to the user.

 ## Import Support

 Wallets MAY accept seeds whose length is any multiple of 8 between 128 and 512 bits, inclusive.